tomasznazarenko/tomasznazarenko.github.io/_posts/2019-05-24-Improve-build-times-in-Swift-with-Xcode.md

   - xcode
 ---

+When coding, I like to get compiler feedback fast.
+With the subsequent builds seconds can add up to minutes.
+The sluggishness can derail my focus and workflow.

-While sipping refreshment, I glanced at the activity view bar as Xcode was building project.
-I saw that until compilation  finishes I will gulp another glass.
+While gulping a drink, I glanced at the activity view bar as Xcode was building project.
+I saw that until compilation finishes I will sip another glass.
+It was slow.
 Was the size of the code base stretching the compiler limits?
-Why the Xcode got stuck at indexing?

-As I was coding a new feature, I needed fast feedback from the compiler.
-With the subsequent builds, seconds added up to minutes.
-The sluggishness was derailing my workflow.

-Quick builds guarantee we use our time and money efficiently, they prevent distractions and make the work a pleasure.
-Test Driven Development requires quick builds.
-Rapid builds save time and sanity when running tests again and again.
-I imagined compilation times not in minutes but in seconds.
-How would that speed up my work and increase our team response to bugs?
+Quick builds contain distractions and make the work a pleasure.
+TDD requires rapid builds.
+They save time and sanity when running tests again and again.
+Compilation times should be in seconds.
+Can that speed our work and increase our response to bugs?
+Ofcourse.

 ## Profiling

 Xcode gives a way to find code lagging the compiler.
-Here's how profile your app.
+Here's how.

 In project `Build Settings` under `Swift-Compiler - Custom Flags`, `Other Swift Flags` add: